 Dartmouth Tuck School of Business

 Exclusive!
-Interview with Christie St. John, Senior Associate Director of Admissions.
+Interview with Christie St. John, former Senior Associate Director of Admissions.
 Click here to read the full, 4-page transcript free of charge!

 Founded in 1900, Tuck is the nation’s first graduate school of management.
 Closely emulated by other business schools, Tuck’s curriculum became known as the “Tuck Pattern,” which combined liberal arts with economics and finance while maintaining focus on general business management principles.
 Today the Pattern is combined with the global and green initiatives that propel the world of business.